aws-samples/lambda-refarch-mobilebackend/README.md

 $ pod install
 ```

-Step 4 - Open the Constants.swift file and add the S3 bucket, Amazon Cognito identity pool, Amazon Cognito identity users, and API key as constants.
+Step 4 - Open the Constants.swift file and add the Account Id, S3 bucket, Amazon Cognito identity pool, Amazon Cognito identity users, API key, and API Gateway endpoint as constants.

 Step 5 - Run the mobile application in the simulator.
-Choose a photo and add a headline to  the note.
-Then view DynamoDB to see the photo note added to the mobile storage.
+Choose a photo and upload it to S3.
+Then view the iamge is uploaded in Amazon S3, and then use the Amazon CloudFront Distribution url to view the image through the CDN.
+Then select the button to add a note in the iOS application.
+Add a note in the mobile application and save.
+Then view DynamoDB to see the note added to the Notes Table.
 View the CloudSearch domain to see a document added to your search index.
 Review the Amazon CloudWatch Log events from the streams Lambda function for evidence that the functions are pulling data as mobile users are publishing.

 ## Conclusion